khinezarthwe/mmdt_web_app/README.md

      python manage.py migrate
      ```

-6. **Create an Admin User**: Use this command to create an admin user for managing the application: You'll be prompted to enter a username, email, and password for the admin user.
+6. **Create an Admin User**: Use this command `python manage.py createsuperuser` to create an admin user for managing the application: You'll be prompted to enter a username, email, and password for the admin user.

-7. **Run the Project**: Start the web application by running:
+7. **Run the Project**: Start the web application by running: `python manage.py runserver`

 8. **Access the Application**:
 You can now access the following URLs in your web browser: